Mileven1/Nordic-Baltic-Bot/README.md

 Then, open terminal/powershell in the bot's folder (navigate to the folder --> shift+right-click) and run the bot.py file with `python bot.py`
 The bot should be up and running!

-If you're having issues with self-hosting, join the [support server](https://discord.gg/NfrvPfm) for assistance
+If you're having issues with self-hosting we can sadly not help you with that!

 ## Contributing